 The good news is, it’s never too late to lay a foundation for a blog that earns.
 Existing blogs can always be rethought and–with the answers to three basic questions–developed into blogs that earn.

-Here are the questions you need to answer to make sure your blog has earning potential:
+Here are the questions you need to answer to make sure you learn how to make money writing:

-The first question I ask bloggers is about why they started their blog.
+The first question I ask writers of failing blogs is about why they started their blog.

 “What is your goal for this blog?”